History & Non-Western Cultures

 This course provides students with an opportunity to explore themes of exploration, settlement and development of the North American colonies.
 It focuses on the interaction among Native Americans, Europeans, and Africans from the first contacts to the beginning of the American Revolution.
 Themes explored will include: European attempts to assimilate, dominate and exterminate Native Americans and Native American attempts to negotiate within an increasingly constricted world; the importance of African slavery to the development of American culture and economy; women’s roles in the colonies; political and economic relationships between the center and periphery; and America’s role in the British empire.

 |HIS 557 The Early American Republic||3 SH|

 This course covers the leading issues in the historical age of George Washington and Thomas Jefferson when the American Republic remained experimental and America’s place in the world was uncertain and contested.
-Subjects that will be considered may include the Marshall Court, the War of 1812, US-Muslim relations, Hamiltonianism, territorial expansion, Thomas Jefferson’s vision for America and slavery.
+Subjects that will be considered are the Marshall Court, the War of 1812, US-Muslim relations, Hamiltonianism, territorial expansion and Thomas Jefferson’s vision for America and slavery.

 |HIS 558 History of the American South||3 SH|

 This course provides an opportunity to engage with leading works of Southern history.
 Covered are topics such as slavery, Indian relations, the colonial economy, the drafting of the federal constitution, the American Revolution, Jacksonian politics, the civil war, reconstruction, segregation, the civil rights movement, Southern culture and the birth of the modern republican majority.